frankstepanski/primineo-tech-bootcamp/2-javascript/week3/readme.md

 ### Callbacks

 A callback is a function that is passed as an argument to another function.
-This is a very common pattern that you should become familiar with.

 ```js
 function callback() {